thomd/salesforce-cli-tools/README.md

 A few CLI tools for my daily work with Salesforce.

 The scripts were created to fit my personal needs.
-They might not fit yours and might not work on your machine.
+They might not fit yours and might not work on your machine or project setup.

 ## Install